-Film and other digital media are available at the Ernest F. Coe Visitor Center and the Shark Valley Visitor Center.
+Books, postcards, film and other digital media are available at the Ernest F. Coe Visitor Center and the Shark Valley Visitor Center.
 The Flamingo Marina store carries groceries, camping supplies, bait, tackle and fuel.

 The Everglades offers endless options of things to see and do in its more than 1.5 million acres.